joscaz/ESPN-API-mx/README.md

 # ESPN-API-mx
-Easy to digest un-official ESPN API documentation for Soccer Liga-MX
+Easy to digest un-official ESPN API documentation for Soccer Liga-MX, but could be used for ALL leagues available from ESPN API.

 Credits to: https://github.com/pseudo-r/Public-ESPN-API